The Perche with a New England touch!

 2017: After a few months of research and planning, construction work on the brewery begins early that year.

 June 2021: Work is completed

-The photos below let you follow the evolution of the site from 2013, before construction began on the gîte until June 2021.
+The photos below let you to follow the evolution of the site from 2013, before work started on the gîte until June 2021.